fabrix-app/docs/en/config/main.md

 As discussed in the [Fabrix Design Theory](../ref/theory.md) section:

-> The fabrix framework has exactly one feature: the ability to harmoniously manage Spools.
+> The Fabrix framework has exactly one feature: the ability to harmoniously manage Spools.
 > The capability available to the developer is thus an emergent property of the Spools the user has installed.

 Read more about Spools: